-How will a Debt Agreement effect my credit file?
+How will a Part 9 Debt Agreement effect my credit file?

-A Part 9 Debt Agreement is a government legislated agreement which allows you to reduce the overall amount of debt you owe as well as freeze the interest and fees over 5 years.
-You are left with one affordable, manageable repayment.
-So why aren’t more Aussies using this agreement to manage their debt?
-Because of the effect it will have on their credit file.
+A Part 9 Debt Agreement is a government legislated agreement which allows you to reduce the overall amount of debt you owe as well as freeze the interest and fees over the repayment term, which is usually five years.
+You will be left with one affordable, manageable repayment.
+A Debt Agreement will also be noted on your credit file for five years, much like a default.

-If you are considering a Debt Agreement, your debts must be at a point where they are no longer manageable.
-You might be several months behind in your repayments and being harassed by your creditors or debt collectors.
-If you are at this point, chances are you already have at least one default placed on your credit file.
-A default will last for 5 years and while it is on your credit file, it can be difficult for you to borrow any more money in a loan or credit card.
+If you are behind on repayments and being harassed by creditors, chances are you have at least one default on your credit file.
+A default will last for five years and while it is on your credit file it can be difficult for you to access credit through a loan or line of credit.

-To check if you have received a default, you can request a free copy of your credit file from www.mycreditfile.com.au.
-Your credit file will have a record of the majority of your debts and enquiries and list any defaults and judgments against you.
+To check if you have received any defaults, you can request a copy of your credit file through a credit reporting body listed here.
+Your credit file will have a record of your debts and list any defaults and judgements against you.

-The day you enter a Part 9 Debt Agreement, a financial default is marked on your credit file.
-It will remain there for 5 years and one day.
-This means each time you apply for a new loan or a credit card during these 5 years, the creditor will be able to see you are in a Debt Agreement and are likely to refuse your application.
-A Debt Agreement can also impact some professions which require a license, like real estate agents, accountants and some trades.
-Be sure to check with your industry licensing authority before proceeding with a debt Agreement.
+The day you enter a Part 9 Debt Agreement, a financial default is marked on your credit file, where it will be listed for five years.
+Every time you apply for a new loan or a credit card during this five year period, the creditor will be able to see that you are in a Part 9 Debt Agreement and will note you as a high-risk client, making it difficult for you to secure a loan.

 However, this is also why it is a bulletproof system designed to protect your credit file.
 How?
 For five years, all of your unsecured debts will be repaid through an affordable agreement.
 This will prevent you from accumulating further defaults on those unsecured debts and impacting your credit file for more than five years.